AntoPorter/CopilotForSecurity/README.md

 ```

 ### Benefits of Using Template Specs
-- You use standard ARM templates for your template spec.
+1. **Standardization**: You can use standard ARM templates for your template spec, ensuring consistency across deployments.
-- You manage access through Azure RBAC, rather than SAS tokens.
-- Users can deploy the template spec without having write access to the template.
+2. **Access Management**: Instead of using SAS tokens, you manage access through Azure RBAC (Role-Based Access Control).
+Users can deploy the template spec without needing write access to the template itself.
-  - Users only need read access to the template spec to deploy its template, so you can share the template without allowing others to modify it.
-- You can integrate the template spec into existing deployment process, such as PowerShell script or DevOps pipeline.
+3. **Integration**: You can seamlessly integrate the template spec into existing deployment processes, such as PowerShell scripts or DevOps pipelines.
-- Template specs enable you to create canonical templates and share them with teams in your organization.
-- The template specs are secure because they’re available to Azure Resource Manager for deployment, but not accessible to users without the correct permission.
+4. **Sharing and Collaboration**: Template specs allow you to create canonical templates and share them with teams in your organization.
+They're secure because they're available for deployment by Azure Resource Manager, but not directly accessible to users without the correct permissions .